ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

 * ``warpx.random_seed`` (`string`) optional
-    If provided ``warpx.random_seed = random``, the random seed will be determined using `std::clock()`, thus every simulation run produces different random numbers, and the actual random seed used will be printed on screen.
+    If provided ``warpx.random_seed = random``, the random seed will be determined using `std::clock()`, thus every simulation run produces different random numbers.
     If provided ``warpx.random_seed = n``, and `n >= 0`,
     the random_seed will be reset based on `n`.
     If ``warpx.random_seed = default`` is provided, or ``warpx.random_seed`` is not provided at all, the default fixed random seed will be used.
+    When the default random seed is not used, the actual random seed used will be printed on screen.
     Note that when GPU threading is used, one should not expect to obtain the same random numbers, even if a fixed ``warpx.random_seed`` is provided.